EGartin/valheim-dedicated-server-aws/README.md

 Pulling from Ubuntu Server immutable images and a dynamic Valheim Build library created by ZeroBandwidth and associates.
 [Application Build Github](https://github.com/Nimdy/Dedicated_Valheim_Server_Script.git).

 All critiques are welcome via the [Github Project](https://github.com/users/ElijahGartin/projects/2) or through [Discord](https://discord.gg/Trwr3Ty) in the Valheim or Science and Technology areas.
-To access those areas in discord, click on the :crossed-swords: and/or :rocket: emoji reactions to gain access to those respective channel groups in the #channel-picker after accepting the terms of service discord prompt.
+To access those areas in discord, click on the :evergreen_tree: and/or :rocket: emoji reactions to gain access to those respective channel groups in the #channel-picker after accepting the terms of service discord prompt.

 ### Repositories